 Money Raised: 2.5 million dollars

 A total of 800 people attended the 20th Annual Best Buddies Miami Gala.
 This year’s theme was “Rock Legends,” which celebrated the immense contributions Best Buddies’ most influential supporters have made in advancing the organization’s mission for individuals with IDD.
-The event included a fabulous cocktail hour, gourmet dinner, unique live and silent auctions and a live performance by pop star Kesha.
+The event included tons of wonderful gala ideas we love: a fabulous cocktail hour, gourmet dinner, unique live and silent auctions and a live performance by pop star Kesha.
 When it came to decor, hanging guitars and concert-like lighting played off of the rock theme.

 Location: The Drake, Chicago